open-edge-insights/eii-core/docker_setup/README.md

     sudo ./compose_startup.sh | tee compose_startup.txt
     ```

+    If you don't change any source file or dockerfile and just change the `docker-compose.yml` file, then you could use `sudo ./deploy/deploy_compose_startup.sh | tee deploy_compose_startup.sh` to recreate and start the fresh containers and do proper initialization.

     > **Note**:
     1. To check if all the ETA images are built successfully, use cmd: **docker images|grep ia** and all containers are running, use cmd: **docker ps** (`one should see all the dependency containers and ETA containers up and running`).
 If you see issues where the build is failing due to non-reachability to Internet, please ensure you have correctly configured proxy settings and restarted docker service.
 Even after doing this, if you are running into the same issue, please add below instrcutions to all the dockerfiles in `docker_setup\dockerfiles` at the top after the LABEL instruction and retry the building ETA images:
     ```